Xsplit Green Screen Tutorial

-- The first thing you need to do is hang a sheet or large, plain banner on the wall behind you to form a backdrop.
-The most commonly used colour is green, hence the name, although chroma key works with red and blue as well.
+- The first thing you need to do is hang a sheet or a large, plain banner on the wall behind you to form a backdrop.
+The most commonly used color is green, hence the name, although chroma key works with red and blue as well.

-- Smooth the sheet over so it has no wrinkles and light up the backdrop as best you can using lamps.
+- Smooth the sheet over so it has no wrinkles and light up the backdrop as best you can use lamps.